Health Protection (Coronavirus, Restrictions) (All Tiers) (England) Regulations 2020: Linked Christmas households

 As originally made, the regulations provided for more relaxed Christmas rules on gatherings during the 'Christmas period', defined as 23–27 December 2020, but three days before they were due to enter into effect SI 1611 altered the definition and restricted the Christmas period to 25 December only.
 The amended Christmas rules given below applied to tiers 1 to 3 only; there were no special Christmas arrangements in tier 4.

-The Christmas rules introduced a new concept of "linked Christmas households", separate from "linked households" and 'linked childcare households".
+The Christmas rules introduced a new concept of "linked Christmas households", separate from "linked households" and "linked childcare households".

 One or more members of one household could form a linked Christmas household with one or more members of no more than two other households from a tier 1, 2 or 3 area, regardless of size, to form a linked Christmas household for the purpose of gathering during the Christmas 2020 period, if all people to be linked agreed.
 Two households that were already linked households counted as one household for this purpose.
 A person could be a member of only one linked Christmas household, except that a child who did not live in the same household as both parents could be a member of a linked Christmas household formed by each parent.
 There was a special exception for higher education students on vacation.

 Linked Christmas households were exempted from some of the restrictions on gatherings on 25 December.
 During that period, gatherings of no more than three linked Christmas households were permitted provided that they took place in a private dwelling, a place of worship or a public outdoor place (defined as anywhere the public are admitted free of charge, as well as outdoor sports grounds, botanical gardens, gardens or grounds of a castle, stately home, historic house or other heritage site, but excluding fairgrounds and funfairs).
 Attendees could also travel together, as gatherings in conveyances were permitted.

 A Christmas gathering could extend beyond the Christmas period (25 December) in the event that an attendee could not return home due to unforeseen travel disruption.

 These Christmas-specific rules were revoked on 19 January 2021.

 Declaration on leaving the United Kingdom

 On 8 March 2021, SI 2021/247 introduced a new requirement for travellers leaving the United Kingdom to have with them a completed travel declaration form when they arrived at an embarkation point.
 On the form, the traveller had to give a variety of personal details, to state the reason for being away from home, and to certify that the information provided was true.
-Anyone who failed to complete a form and who did not do so when directed by an authorised person could may be required to return home or leave the embarkation point without departing from the UK.
+Anyone who failed to complete a form and who did not do so when directed by an authorised person could be required to return home or leave the embarkation point without departing from the UK.
 Failure to comply was an offence.
 The regulations provided a long list of travellers who were exempt, including diplomats, essential government workers, transit passengers, hauliers, seamen, aircraft crews and channel tunnel workers.